Sexual abuse scandal overshadows Women's Afrobasket

 "Not only is this a disciplinary offence and gross derogation of duty, it further highlights the conduct of covering up rather than dealing with the allegations," wrote McLaren.

-After the final, the FMBB launched a supposed inquiry into possible sexual abuse but when three girls refused to talk, the lead investigator spoke to no one else - not even Diallo, part of the commission - before publishing a one-page report.
+After the final, the FMBB launched a supposed inquiry into possible sexual abuse but when three girls refused to talk, the lead investigator spoke to no one else - not even Diallou, part of the commission - before publishing a one-page report.

 "A one-page report is no report at all," wrote McLaren (whose own extended to 149 pages).